TL;DR

 You have a duty to report any accident or incident that could potentially lead to a claim, even if you don't intend to claim yourself.
 For example, if you have a minor bump with another car and agree to settle it privately, the other driver could later change their mind and claim for whiplash or expensive repairs.
 If you haven't told your insurer, they could refuse to handle the claim, leaving you to face it alone.

-The consequences of having your vehicle cover voided are severe and long-lasting, creating that £50,000+ lifetime burden mentioned in the 2025 report.
+The consequences of having your vehicle cover voided are severe and long-lasting.
+In an illustrative serious-incident scenario, the lifetime financial impact can exceed £50,000.

 Navigating the complexities of motor insurance can be daunting, but a proactive approach is your best defence.
 Follow this checklist to ensure your cover is robust.